Welcome to Ryerson!

 Tuition and fees are charged based on your course enrolments, and your fall term fees can be viewed on your RAMSS student account starting in August.
 As fees are based on your enrolments, the fees balance posted on your RAMSS account may not reflect the correct amount until you have completed your course enrolments.
-To find out how much your fees are before you have enrolled into courses and your fees are confirmed on RAMSS, you can check the Undergraduate Fees by Program.
+To find out how much your fees are before you have enrolled into courses and your fees are confirmed on RAMSS, you can check the Undergraduate Tuition and Fees page.

 If you have received an Entrance Scholarship, half of the amount will be applied to your RAMSS student account in late August, and will apply toward your fall term fees.
 The remaining amount will be applied to your student account in January, and will apply toward your winter term fees.

 If you have applied to OSAP, you will receive an estimate of how much OSAP funding you are eligible to receive.
 Your OSAP funds will be dispersed to your Ryerson student account starting in early September, and you will be required to pay any remaining balance on your account.
 If your OSAP funding amount is greater than your student fees, any surplus of funds will be deposited into your bank account.

 Visit How to Pay Your Fees for information on how to pay your tuition fees through online banking.
 Tuition fees are due Friday, September 17, 2021.

 If you have applied for OSAP and are waiting for your funding to arrive, you have until the end of September to pay your fees balance.
 Late fees are applied at the end of September.

 Winter term tuition fees will appear on your RAMSS student account in October, and are due on Friday, January 28, 2022.